naxvog/pest-plugin-arch/README.md

+Custom fork of Pest Plugin Arch to incorporate some PRs.

+---

 This repository contains the Pest Plugin Arch.

 > If you want to start testing your application with Pest, visit the main **[Pest Repository](https://github.com/pestphp/pest)**.